Eric Selleck: Playing career

-Prior to turning professional, Selleck attended the State University of New York at Oswego where he played two seasons of NCAA Division III college hockey.
-On April 21, 2010, the Florida Panthers signed Selleck as a free agent to a two-way, two-year entry level contract.
+Before turning professional, Selleck attended the State University of New York at Oswego where he played two seasons of NCAA Division III college hockey.
+On April 21, 2010, the Florida Panthers signed Selleck as a free agent to a two-way, two-year entry-level contract.

 During the midpoint of the lockout shortened 2012–13 season, Selleck received his first NHL recall from the Panthers on March 19, 2013.
 He would be ejected from the game in the third period for instigating a fight with Hurricanes forward Kevin Westgarth.

 In the 2013–14 season, on March 2, 2014, Selleck was traded to the St. Louis Blues in return for Mark Mancari.

-As a free agent and unable to attain a NHL contract, Selleck signed a one-year AHL contract with the Portland Pirates, an affiliate of the Arizona Coyotes, on August 19, 2014.
+As a free agent and unable to attain an NHL contract, Selleck signed a one-year AHL contract with the Portland Pirates, an affiliate of the Arizona Coyotes, on August 19, 2014.
 In the 2014–15 season, Selleck enjoyed his best season as a professional, recording a career high 23 points in 74 games with the Pirates.

 On July 3, 2015, Selleck remained within the Coyotes organization, signing as a free agent to a one-year, two-way contract with Arizona.

-At the completion of the 2015–16 season, Selleck was again out of contract with the Coyotes.
+After the 2015–16 season, Selleck was again out of contract with the Coyotes.
 On August 5, 2016, Selleck signed a one-year AHL contract with the Coyotes new affiliate, the Tucson Roadrunners.
 In the 2016–17 season, Selleck dropped his production offensively, falling to 5 goals and 9 points in 46 games.

 As a free agent from the Roadrunners in the following off-season, Selleck continued in the AHL by agreeing to a one-year deal with the Hartford Wolf Pack on July 28, 2017.
 In the 2017–18 season, Selleck in a depth role struggled to find his scoring touch with the Wolf Pack, registering 3 goals in 32 games.
 On February 22, 2018, Selleck was traded by the Wolf Pack to the Belleville Senators for future considerations.

 Following two seasons abroad in Slovakia with HC '05 Banská Bystrica of the Tipsport Extraliga (Slovak) and lower tiered club, Bratislava Capitals, Selleck opted to return to North America agreeing to extend his professional career in the ECHL with the Norfolk Admirals on September 15, 2020.

 In 2021-22, Selleck played for the Gananoque Islanders of the Eastern Ontario Super Hockey League.